ankraft/ACME-oneM2M-CSE-mkdocs/docs/setup/Installation.md

 	The development version contains the latest changes, features, and bug fixes, but it is not stable and may contain bugs or incomplete features.
 It is not recommended for production use.

-## Installing the *Syntax Highlighting* Package
+## Enabling Syntax Highlighting in the Resource Editor

 The ACME CSE supports syntax highlighting in the text UI by default, but not for the resource text editor.
 This feature is provided by the *textual[syntax]* package.
-To install it, run the following command:
+To install it, run the following commands:

 ```bash title="Install Syntax Highlighting Package"
 python -m pip uninstall textual